voschezang/coding-handbook/behaviour.md

 * Evolutions of ideas often follow the [triads](https://en.wikipedia.org/wiki/Dialectic#Hegelian_dialectic) `thesis–antithesis–synthesis`, or `problem-reaction-solution` or `abstract-negative-concrete` (rather than more [convoluted cycles](https://en.wikipedia.org/wiki/Hype_cycle)).
 Another example is the [three-act structure](https://en.wikipedia.org/wiki/Three-act_structure) in theater.
 * Ambiguity in specifications implies conflict.
 People tend to blame themselves for their limited understanding, instead of objectively criticizing the specification.
 They'll try to make up for it by working harder (instead of addressing the underlying issue).
+* It takes decennia to build a reputation but only 1 incident to ruin it.